rladies/rladiesguide/content/rocur/admin guide/index.en.md

 ### 1 Week before they are scheduled to curate:
-* Create a draft of their infographic
+* Create a draft of their infographic.
 * Send an email to the curator that includes:
   - A reminder of when they are scheduled to curate
   - A draft of the infographic, request that they approve or request changes to the draft